K-pop: 1990s: Development of modern K-pop

-adolescent or sometimes very cute facial expressions, regardless of whether they’re male or female singers," according to sociology professor Ingyu Oh.
+adolescent or sometimes very cute facial expressions, regardless of whether they're male or female singers."
 Over time, Korean-American artists have become successful due to their fluency.
 These efforts increase the marketability of K-pop while also increasing South Korean soft power, which has become an important part of official policy.

 The 1990s saw a reactionary movement against mainstream popular culture with the rise of illegal underground music clubs and punk rock bands such as Crying Nut.
-The 1997 Asian financial crisis prompted South Korean entertainers to look for new markets: H.O.T. released a Mandarin-language album and Diva released an English-language album in Taiwan.
-The financial crisis also prompted South Korea's leaders to focus on building the nation's cultural influence through music.
+The 1997 Asian financial crisis not only prompted South Korean entertainers to look for new markets, with H.O.T. releasing a Mandarin-language album and Diva releasing an English-language album in Taiwan, but also prompted South Korea's leaders to focus on building the nation's cultural influence through music.
 The government poured millions into building infrastructure, technology, and a specific department within its Ministry of Culture for K-pop.
 Regulations were passed on karaoke bars, for example, to protect the interests of idols.